Meningococcal disease: situation in the African Meningitis Belt

-23 March 2012 - From 1 January to 11 March (epidemiologic week 10), outbreaks of meningococcal disease has been reported in 15 districts in Benin, Burkina Faso, Chad, Côte d'Ivoire and Ghana (see table below1).
+23 March 2012 - From 1 January to 11 March 2012 (epidemiologic week 10), outbreaks of meningococcal disease have been reported in 15 districts in Benin, Burkina Faso, Chad, Côte d'Ivoire and Ghana (see table below1).

 These outbreaks have been detected as part of the enhanced surveillance in the African Meningitis Belt conducted in 14 countries2 where a total of 6 685 suspected meningitis cases including 639 deaths have been reported.

 The outbreaks are mainly caused by the W135 serogroup of Neisseria meningitidis (Nm) bacteria.
 In Chad, the predominant pathogen is Nm A, although NmW135 contributed to an outbreak in one district.
 Whereas NmA has always been the leading cause of epidemics in sub-Saharan Africa, outbreaks of NmW135 have already occurred in the region, since 2002.